apriendeau/crayons/README.md

 [![GoDoc](http://img.shields.io/badge/go-docs-blue.svg?style=flat-square)](https://godoc.org/github.com/apriendeau/crayons)

-There are alot of ANSI color libraries but none of them were useful for larger impletations.
+There are alot of ANSI color libraries but none of them were useful for larger implementations.
 It is heavily modeled after [fatih/color](https://github.com/fatih/color) but exposes things slightly differently and adds a concept of grouping different styles.